 Legionnaires' disease is a lung infection.
-It is a form of pneumonia .
-It got its name after it struck at the American Legionnaires Convention in 1976.
+It is a form of pneumonia.
+It got its name from an outbreak at the American Legionnaires Convention in 1976.

 Copyright © Nucleus Medical Media, Inc.